20th Century to the Roaring 20s

 Cavitt’s obituary in the Bryan Daily Eagle describes his untimely death in great detail:

-If you were writing the ending for a tragic adventure novel, that’s how you would end it.
+If you were writing a tragic adventure novel, that’s how you would end it.

 1910s: Progress, war and remembrance